Our Culinary Farm

 Regenerative Agriculture

 As farmers we understand that our first responsibility is to our soil, to the earth around us.
 We naturally focus on the life of our plants, but they come and go while the life of the soil endures.
 We’re inspired by the circle of life: the ongoing connection between healthy soil, a healthy environment and healthy, happy humans.
 We know that the more nutritious an ingredient is the better it tastes and the better the earth it came from.
 Our systems continuously strengthen the incredibly diverse and productive microorganisms within our soil.
-Organic is just our starting line, with one foot planted in the past and another firmly in the future we deploy a wide array of fascinating natural techniques to ensure long-term vitality.
+Sustainability is just our starting line, with one foot planted in the past and another firmly in the future we deploy a wide array of fascinating natural techniques to ensure long-term vitality.

 Our Farming Practices

-Permanent Raised Beds | Drainage Paths | Edible Multi Species Cover Crops | Occultation | Non-Destructive Soil Care | Low-Till Systems | Companion Planting| Beehives & Pollinator Beds | Sequential Planting | Crop Rotation | Mushroom Patch | Permanent Perennial Production Beds | Collaborative Farm Projects
+Greenhouse | Herb House | Permanent Raised Beds | Drainage Paths | Edible Multi Species Cover Crops | Occultation | Non-Destructive Soil Care | Low-Till Systems | Companion Planting | Beehives & Pollinator Beds | Sequential Planting | Crop Rotation | Mushroom Patch | Permanent Perennial Production Beds | Collaborative Farm Projects

 Lifecycle Harvesting